nishan-chatterjee/nishan-chatterjee/README.md

 # Hello there.
 I'm Nishan. 👋

-I'm doing a PhD in Political NLP around aspect-based sentiment analysis, discourse analysis, and diachronic analysis across various media (news, historical archives, social media, surveys) using multilingual and multimodal datasets.
-I'm passionate about exploring the boundaries of language and technology.
+I'm currently pursuing a PhD in Natural Language Processing, focusing on the nature of Political Discourse across various mediums like news, parliamentary proceedings, historical archives, social media, and surveys.
+I'm interested in exploring the boundaries of language and vision.

 🌍 **Current Location (or whenever this was last updated):** Ljubljana, Slovenia